-These jungle dwellers do best with bright, indirect sunlight.
-They can do well in a shady setting, but if you have a variegated pothos, it may lose variegation in low light.
+These jungle dwellers do best with medium-to-bright indirect light.
+They can do well in a shady setting, but if you have a variegated pothos, it may lose variegation in low light conditions.

-But if you expose any pothos to excessive, bright, direct sunlight, you risk burning the leaves.
-This will cause brown spots and streaks.
+But if you expose any pothos to excessive, bright, direct sunlight, you risk burning or sunburn the leaves.
+Intense light will cause brown spots or brown patches and streaks.

 Review your plants’ light exposure.
-Is there harsh sunlight at some point during the day?
-If so, shade it or move it to give it some protection.
+Is there too much light at some point during the day?
+If so, shade or move it to protect it and fix the issue.

 Trim off the burned leaves with a sharp, sterile cutting tool.
 Your plant should recover quickly and present you with new growth.

 Remember that your pothos is naturally a jungle dweller, so it likes high humidity and a sheltered setting.